Snickerdoodle Truffles featured image

 These Snickerdoodle cookie truffles are my family’s favorite finger food, with their soft and creamy filling that’s flavored like a combination of cookie dough and icing.

-A white chocolate coating on the outside of an Oreo cheesecake middle makes these truffles taste like a frosted cookie without all the work.
+A white chocolate coating on the outside of an Oreo cheesecake makes these truffles taste like a frosted cookie without all the work.

 Why We Love This Snickerdoodle Truffles Recipe